acode/cli/README.md

 	-w                   Specify a Webhook (Deprecated)
 	--*                  all verbose flags converted to named keyword parameters

-	Runs a StdLib function, i.e. "lib user.service[@ver]" (remote) or "lib ." (local)
+	Runs a Standard Libraryfunction, i.e. "lib user.service[@ver]" (remote) or "lib ." (local)

 create [service]
-	-d                   (DEPRECATED) Dev Mode - Specify another HTTP address for the Template Service (e.g. localhost:8170) -f                   Force command if not in root directory -n                   No login - don't require an internet connection -s                   Source - creates service from a StdLib sourcecode -t                   (DEPRECATED) Template - a StdLib service template to use -w                   Write over - overwrite the current directory contents --develop            (DEPRECATED) Dev Mode - Specify another HTTP address for the Template Service (e.g. localhost:8170) --force              Force command if not in root directory --no-login           No login - don't require an internet connection --source             Source - creates service from a StdLib sourcecode --template           (DEPRECATED) Template - a stdlib service template to use --write-over         Write over - overwrite the current directory contents
+	-d                   (DEPRECATED) Dev Mode - Specify another HTTP address for the Template Service (e.g. localhost:8170) -f                   Force command if not in root directory -n                   No login - don't require an internet connection -s                   Source - creates service from a Standard Librarysourcecode -t                   (DEPRECATED) Template - a Standard Libraryservice template to use -w                   Write over - overwrite the current directory contents --develop            (DEPRECATED) Dev Mode - Specify another HTTP address for the Template Service (e.g. localhost:8170) --force              Force command if not in root directory --no-login           No login - don't require an internet connection --source             Source - creates service from a Standard Librarysourcecode --template           (DEPRECATED) Template - a stdlib service template to use --write-over         Write over - overwrite the current directory contents